To make a real change

 I often experience that many young, well educated people are no longer willing to spend their working lives only for money, without a meaning.

 We are currently in a phase where there is a kind of cultural struggle about nothing less than the survival of our species.
 The one part is driving at full throttle, so to speak, completely selfish, while the other side is willing to give up on not meaningful things.
-These people are willing to give up or sacrifice something in favor of a higher goal or social peace, such as eating no meat or not driving a car.
-Of course, there are gray areas, but in my opinion the people in the universities can roughly be divided into these groups.
+These people are willing to give up or sacrifice something in favour of a higher goal or social peace, such as eating no meat or not driving a car.
+Of course, there are grey areas, but in my opinion the people in the universities can roughly be divided into these groups.
 Some already have a well-paid employment contract in their pocket while studying.
 In order to participate in something meaningful, some of them have already offered to work for us, even without payment.
 That’s too extreme, of course, we do not accept something like that.
 However, this shows how important it has become, especially for young people, what they spend their time with and whether they can justify that to themselves.

 This is totally exciting, because that presents a huge opportunity for our society, when this feeling of dissatisfaction becomes a movement.